themesberg/flowbite-svelte/src/routes/docs/components/bottom-navigation.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'
+  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { P, A } from '$lib'

-  import { props as bottomNavProps } from '../../props/BottomNav.json'
+  import componentData1 from '../../component-data/BottomNav.json'
-  import { props as bottomNavHeaderProps } from '../../props/BottomNavHeader.json'
+  import componentData2 from '../../component-data/BottomNavHeader.json'
-  import { props as bottomNavHeaderItemProps } from '../../props/BottomNavHeaderItem.json'
+  import componentData3 from '../../component-data/BottomNavHeaderItem.json'
-  import { props as bottomNavItemProps } from '../../props/BottomNavItem.json'
+  import componentData4 from '../../component-data/BottomNavItem.json'
 </script>

 The bottom bar component can be used to allow menu items and certain control actions to be performed by the user through the usage of a fixed bar positioning to the bottom side of your page.